dart-lang/language/working/1426-extension-types/feature-specification.md

 object, an explicit `return null;` is required.*

 Let `E` be an explicit extension type declaration.
-It is an error to declare a member in `E` which is also a member of `Object?`.
+It is an error to declare a member in `E` which is also a member of `Object`.

-*This is because the members of `Object?` are by default shown, as specified below in the section about the show/hide part.
+*This is because the members of `Object` are by default shown, as specified below in the section about the show/hide part.
 It is possible to use `hide` to omit some or all of these members, in which case it is possible to declare members in `E` with those names.*